To execute TestArchitect test cases from MTM, an

 then click Select plan to proceed.

-In the Select Tests dialog box, select the test suites and
+In the Associate Tests dialog box, select the test suites

 previously are selected automatically.
 After you finish selecting the desired